-We were appointed statutory auditors of Infotel by the General Shareholders' Meeting of May 26, 2010 for Constantin & Associés and by that of December 7, 2011 for Audit Consultants Associés.
+We were appointed statutory auditors of Infotel by the General Shareholders' Meeting of May 25, 2010 for Constantin & Associés and by that of December 7, 2011 for Audit Consultants Associés.

-As of December 31, 2021, Constantin & Associés was in the twelfth consecutive year in office and Audit Consultants Associés in its eleventh year.
+As of December 31, 2022, Constantin & Associés was in the thirteenth consecutive year in office and Audit Consultants Associés in its twelfth year.